 A student may appeal to reinstate Title IV aid eligibility by submitting the following in an appeal packet:

-- Written explanation of what prevented you from earning academic credit at each of the institutions previously attended
+- Written statement: The written statement should address what prevented you from earning academic credit at each of the institutions previously attended.
+Each prior school must have a separate explanation.
+Address what has changed significantly to allow academic success in future semesters.

-- Including, but not limited to: court documents, medical documents, birth/death records, military withdrawal, etc.
+- Supporting documentation: Attach supporting documentation of extenuating circumstances, including, but not limited to court documents, medical documents, birth/death records, military withdrawal, etc. Official transcripts from each of the previously attended schools must be included.

 The completed packet must be submitted to the ACC Financial Aid Office.
 Appeals will be reviewed by a committee and the student will be notified of the decision within 14 days.